luosidingxiaoz/RTLCodingStyle/source/variable_naming.rst

 - **Explicitly declare the type**

-verilog/system verilog will use the default type when the type is not clear
+verilog/system verilog will use the default type when the type is not clear.

 Some examples are as follows.